gabriel-messas/sAIfe/AI\ML Pipeline Critical Areas/4 - ML Model Training\Inference.md

 		- Indirect manipulation of model inputs: alters the feature values processed by the model to get different predictions
 		- Membership inference: tries to figure out whether a determined set of inputs was part of the model's training data in order to clone the model
 		- Model inversion/training data extraction: with access to the model and its predictions, attempts to reverse engineer the results to recover training data

+	- **General-time attacks**
+		- Logic corruption: alters the ML logic/algorithm itself and the way it learns and infers outputs
+			- Implementing strict access management policies to limit direct access to the application source code and contents

 	- Possible solutions/preventions
 	-- [STRONG] Customized inputs on client-side that should pass - in a determined way - a validation on the model's server-side.
 This method would work similarly to the known public/private-key pair authentication: only a legitimate actor would possess the information on how to modify the input data being sent in a way that it would succeed the validation tests.